-Key questions that we need to address include: How a firm's innovation agenda should address not just during the period of growth but also during economic downturn trends.
+Key questions that we need to address include: How a firm's innovation agenda should address not just during the period of growth but also during economic recessionary trends as we face today which may last at least for a couple of years.
 Should companies increase their R&D budget?
 Should they launch more or less products during recession?
 Should companies increase their advertising budget?
 Should companies focus on radical innovation or incremental innovation?
 How should these strategies be different for large and small and medium size companies?